 Remember, faster growing trees, such as poplar, oak, or tuliptree, may cause more trouble because they grow faster.
 Slower growing trees are a better option, but they still need to be replaced every seven to ten years to avoid their roots from causing a problem.
 Also, remember to plant trees far from your sewer lines, that way you can help stop damage and avoid those pesky (and sometimes costly) sewer line repairs.
 If you’re unsure where your sewer lines are, ask Komfort Air to flag the path of the sewer pipes.

-So if you think your tree roots have entered your sewer line or you have any plumbing problems at all, call Komfort Air in Charlotte and we are happy to visit and see if you need a sewer line repair or do a complete plumbing maintenance to make sure your pipes are good to go.
+So if you think your tree roots have entered your sewer line or you have any plumbing problems at all, call Komfort Air Service Experts in Charlotte and we are happy to visit and see if you need a sewer line repair or do a complete plumbing maintenance to make sure your pipes are good to go.